LouisBrunner/spotify-backup/README.md

     python spotify-backup.py playlists.txt

-Adding `--format=json` will give you a JSON dump with everything that the script gets from the Spotify API.
+Adding `--format=json-slim` will give you a JSON file instead of tab-separated and adding `--format=json` will give you a JSON dump with everything that the script gets from the Spotify API.
 If for some reason the browser-based authorization flow doesn't work, you can also [generate an OAuth token](https://developer.spotify.com/web-api/console/get-playlists/) on the developer site (with the `playlist-read-private` permission) and pass it with the `--token` option.

 Collaborative playlists and playlist folders don't show up in the API, sadly.